Plants vs. Zombies (video game): Critical reviews

+Ultima creator and mogul Richard Garriott said in 2011 that Plants vs. Zombies was his favorite game of all time.

 Awards

-Plants vs. Zombies was nominated for various categories in the GameSpot Best of 2009, 2009 Spike Video Game Awards, the 13th Annual Interactive Achievement Awards, the 10th Annual Game Developers Choice Awards, and the 6th and 7th British Academy Games Awards.
+Plants vs. Zombies was nominated for various categories in the GameSpot Best of 2009, 2009 Spike Video Game Awards, the 13th and 14th Annual Interactive Achievement Awards, the 10th Annual Game Developers Choice Awards, and the 6th and 7th British Academy Games Awards.
 It won the categories of "Download Game of the Year" and "Strategy Game of the Year" in the Golden Joysticks Awards 2010, and the category of "Best Casual Game" in the 7th International Mobile Gaming Awards.
 Electronic Arts (EA) claims that Plants vs. Zombies has won over 30 Game of the Year awards.

 Legacy

 George Fan's layoff and Octogeddon

 PopCap Games and its assets were bought by EA on July 12, 2011, for $750 million.
 Fifty employees were laid off from PopCap Games' Seattle studio on August 21, 2012, marking a switch of focus to mobile and social gaming.
 After a statement by Edmund McMillen, creator of The Binding of Isaac, rumors circulated that Fan was fired by EA because he opposed implementing pay-to-win mechanics in Plants vs. Zombies 2.
 Fan confirmed in a 2017 tweet that he had been laid off, and that he opposed the freemium aspects of Plants vs. Zombies 2, but did not link the two events.

-Three former PopCap employees debunked the notion that Fan was fired because of his concerns over the game, including Allen Murray, a former producer of Plants vs. Zombies 2.
+Three former PopCap employees have argued against the notion that Fan was fired because of his concerns over the game, including Allen Murray, a former producer of Plants vs. Zombies 2.
 They said Fan was fired as part of the systematic lay-offs in August 2012, and he was not even part of the Plants vs. Zombies 2 team; he was working on other ideas for games at the time, including a game called Full Contact Bingo.
 He had lost interest in Plants vs. Zombies when EA began envisioning the game as a huge franchise.
 Fan worked on the arcade action-strategy game Octogeddon after being laid off, initially as part of a Ludum Dare contest.
 The game idea was received positively and Fan formed a company along with Werner, the artist of Plants vs. Zombies, and Kurt Pfeiffer, the programmer of the Xbox 360 port.
 They developed Octogeddon for several years, releasing it on February 8, 2018, to generally positive reviews, according to Metacritic.